Writing Email Newsletters As Your Audience Actually Wants to Read

 While subscribers may sign up for your emails, there's no guarantee they'll actually open them once they land in their inbox.
 Some marketers attempt to boost familiarity by using the same subject line each time they send out an email—whether it's daily, weekly, or monthly.

-However, this strategy can backfire.
-Subscribers quickly tire of repetitive subject lines because they don't offer any immediate incentive to click on that particular email.
-A more effective approach is to craft unique, creative, and engaging subject lines for each newsletter you send.
-This keeps subscribers interested and increases the likelihood of them opening your emails.
+But this strategy can backfire.
+Subscribers get tired of similar subject lines very fast — they provide no immediate benefit to entice a user to click on that specific email.
+Alternatively, you want to write unique, creative, and engaging subject lines for every newsletter you send.
+This maintains subscriber interest and leads to higher open rates.

 6. Simplify your design and copy.

-To maintain a clean and uncluttered appearance in your newsletter, focus on two main elements: concise copy and ample white space in the design.
+To achieve a clean and uncluttered magazine look for your newsletter, focus on the following two elements: concise copy and white space in design.

 7. Include alt text with clear descriptions for all images.